 Does your dog participate in agility competitions?
 Do you have a pup who knows every trick in the book?
 Maybe you have the world’s most obedient canine.
 In every case, you probably brag about your dog’s intelligence.
-It takes brains to meet those expectations.
+Of course, it takes brains to meet those expectations.
 But how long did it take your dog to reach this stage?
 That’s the kicker.
 Because if you want a seat at the table as one of the smartest dog breeds, you need to think fast (yeah, pun intended).

 Almost everyone believes they have the smartest dog.
 We’re an exception.
 Greyhounds are beautiful, but when it comes to brains?
 Yeah, there’s a little marble rolling around in there.
-We’ve lost count of the times she’s narrowly-avoided walking into the door (because, of course, we move it when she’s not looking).
+We’ve lost count of the times she’s narrowly avoided walking into the door (because, of course, we move it when she’s not looking).
 However, most people?
 They find doggie smarts in their beloved pups.
 And for a good reason.

 Many dog breeds started out working for their supper.
 Whether guarding flocks, pulling heavy loads, or accompanying their owners into the hunting field, they had assignments every day.
 These canines needed to understand the expectations placed on them.
 Those responsibilities led to advanced brain development.
 And even if your particular hound isn’t patrolling the grounds for fox anymore, the instincts remain.